How to Apply for a 329 Card in Hawaii

 When applying for the Hawaii medical marijuana card, you must have the following documents ready for upload to complete your application:

-- Hawaii state identification Card.
+- Hawaii state identification card

 - Hawaii driver’s license

-- Birth certificate for minors.
+- Birth certificate for minors

-2. Your caregiver’s government-issued ID card (If applicable)
+Caregiver’s government-issued ID card (if applicable)

-3. A complete and signed caregiver certification.
-(If applicable)
+Complete and signed caregiver certification (if applicable)

 Submitting Your 329 Card Application